penzance/askup/README.md

           cp db/development.sqlite3 db/development-backup.sqlite3

 2. Run migrations.
-(This is needed to add the question groups table to AskUp.)
+(This is needed to add the qsets table to AskUp.)

           bundle exec rake db:migrate

-3. _(optional)_ Dump your questions, answers, and question groups from your Question Market (QM) database into your AskUp (AU) database.
+3. _(optional)_ Dump your questions, answers, and qsets from your Question Market (QM) database into your AskUp (AU) database.
     * Open the *QM database* in the sqlite3 shell, then dump the tables.